semerdjianmary/semerdjianmary.github.io/_pages/cv.md

 Languages
 ======
-* Bilingual in Armenian and English and basic knowledge of Spanish.
+* Bilingual in Armenian and English and basic knowledge of Spanish and Russian.